glassyeyedfish/ray-caster/README.md

 # ray-caster
-A software raycaster made from scratch in Rust.
+A software ray caster made from scratch in Rust.